Blyzz616/BoxSOP/policies/Everyday_Log_Retention.md

 Any suspicious activities detected in the logs must be reported immediately to the IT Security team for investigation and remediation.

 ### Backup and Storage
 All logs must be regularly backed up and stored in a secure location to prevent data loss or tampering.
-Backups should be tested periodically to ensure they are complete and accurate.
+Backups should be tested at least once every two weeks to ensure they are complete and accurate.

 Physical log storage devices must be kept in a secure environment with restricted access to authorized personnel only.